top of page

 Most pupils follow the AQA Science Trilogy GCSE and achieve 2 grades in GCSE Science.
 An entry-level Science qualification is available for those who are unable to access GCSE level content.
 From September 2022 we will be moving to offer single Biology to enable pupils to study a wider range of accredited qualifications.
 Year 11 pupils who have already started the trilogy in year 10 will continue with the Trilogy.
 From Sept 2023 we will only deliver Biology.

-Pupils will study towards AQA GCSE Art and Design.
+Pupils will study towards OCR GCSE Art and Design.

-Pupils will work towards achieving AQA Food Preparation and Nutrition GCSE.
+Pupils will work towards achieving AQA Food Preparation and Nutrition GCSE or the ASDAN Foodwise.

 Non GCSE Curriculum

 Futures comprises of 3 elements: careers, finance and digital skills.
-All pupils will have one lesson per week of Futures and they will be able to achieve an ASDAN Short Course in careers and experiencing work and the Pearson Essential Digital Skills qualification.
+All pupils will have one lesson per week of Futures and they will be able to achieve an ASDAN Short Course in careers and experiencing work and the Pearson Essential Digital Skills qualification (from 23-24).

 All pupils will have one lesson per week of Citizenship to develop their education around being a positive law abiding member of society.
+Citizenship covers the rule of law, democracy, different faiths and Cultural differences.
 They will be able to achieve an ASDAN Short Course in Citizenship.

 Should you wish to find out more about the curriculum that our academy is following, please contact David Marlow (Deputy Headteacher – Quality of education) who will be able to provide you with the relevant information.